-- 2. Entries must be made online by the county agent for 4-H entries or by the agricultural education teacher for FFA entries by December 5, 2022.
-An entry form signed by the parent, agent/teacher and the exhibitor must be mailed with the correct entry fees by December 11, 2022 for the entry to be complete.
+- 1. All ewes must be owned and the sole property of the exhibitor or before December 5, 2023.
+Commercial ewes must be tagged with an official state ear tag obtained from the office of State Show Manager on or before December 5, 2023.
+If a commercial ewe loses its tag, the County Agent or Agriculture Teacher must notify the office of StateShow Manager not later than seven days after the ear tag is lost.
+Ewe tags are the same as those used for Market Lambs. - 2.
+Entries must be made online by the county agent for 4-H entries or by the agricultural education teacher for FFA entries by December 5, 2023.
+An entry form signed by the parent, agent/teacher and the exhibitor must be mailed with the correct entry fees by December 11, 2023 for the entry to be complete.
 All entries from a county or chapter must be mailed together with one check or money order for all the entries from said county or chapter.
-No individual checks will be accepted. - 3.
-Entry fees are \$30 per ewe.
-No more than four (4) ewes per exhibitor may be entered in the entire show. - 4.
-All sheep must have an official certificate (health paper) according to health regulations on pages 7-10.
+No individual checks will be accepted.

+- 4. All sheep must have an official certificate (health paper) according to health regulations on pages 7-10.
 Sheep without health papers will not be unloaded.
 Ewes will not be allowed to cross the scales and check into the Breeding Ewe Show without verification that health certificates were checked by a Department of Agriculture inspector. - 5.
 Blankets must be removed during check-in and classification. - 6.
 Show management reserves the right to change, combine or delete classes with insufficient entries. - 7.
 Ewes may be shown with lambs at side. - 8.
 A Champion and Reserve Champion from each division will be selected from the first and second place winners in each class.
 The overall top five will be selected from these division Champion and Reserves. - 9.
 A Georgia Born Champion and Reserve will be selected from each division and a Supreme Champion and Reserve Supreme Georgia Born ewe will be selected. - a.
 Scrapie tag and breeder's name and address must be listed on the entry card in order to qualify to show in the Georgia and Born Division. - 10.
 Showmanship will be open to all exhibitors.
 Showmanship classes will be broken by grade in school.
 Grades may be combined based on numbers. - 11.
 All breeding ewes must be housed in the barn and remain in the barn or interior fence located between the barns and trailers from check in until the animal has completed showing.
 Housing in trailers is prohibited. - 12.
 County Group of Three: A county group of three will consist of three (3) ewes (purebred and/or commercial) from the same county.
 These may be owned by one, two or three exhibitors.
 No more than two county groups per county can compete. - 13.
 All Commercial Ewes will be classified during check-in using the following categories: - a.
 Commercial-Black Face This includes breeds such as Hampshire, Suffolk and their crosses - b.
 Commercial-Natural At least 50% of lambs fleece, excluding face and legs, must be dark fiber. - c.
 Commercial-White/Speckle Face This includes white face breeds and their crosses with predominately white faces and darkspeckles. - d.
 Commercial-Hair This includes hair breeds like Kadahdin and Dorper and their crosses. - e.
 Registered (within the registered division there will be breed subdivisions).